-(i) Comparative evidence: Plaintiff may prove pretext by offering evidence that similarly situated employees who are not in the plaintiff's protected group were treated more favorably or did not receive the same adverse treatment.
-See e.g., Lawson v.
+Comparative evidence: Plaintiff may prove pretext by offering evidence that similarly situated employees who are not in the plaintiff's protected group were treated more favorably.
+See McDonnell Douglas Corp. v.
+Green, 411 U.S. 792, 804-805 (1973)(employer's general practice with respect to minority employees may be relevant to pretext); Lawson v.
 CSX Transp., Inc. 245 F.3d 916 (7th Cir.
 2001).

-There are somewhat conflicting opinions from the Seventh Circuit as to who is similarly situated.
+As discussed earlier, opinions differ as to who is similarly situated.
 Radue v.
 Kimberly Clark Corp., 219 F.3d 612 (7th Cir.
 2000) (plaintiff and similarly situated employee must be subject to same decision maker).
 But see Ezell v.

-400 F.3d 1041, 1050 (7th Cir.
-2005)(plaintiff similarly situated to his supervisor); Freeman v.
+Potter, 400 F.3d 1041, 1050 (7th Cir.
+2005) (plaintiff similarly situated to his supervisor);Freeman v.
 Madison Metro.
-Sch'l Dist., 231 F.3d 374, 383 (7th Cir.
-2000)(plaintiff can be similarly situated to employees in different job positions).
+Sch.
+Dist., 231 F.3d 374, 383 (7th Cir.
+2000) (plaintiff can be similarly situated to employees in different job positions).

-- (ii) Statistics: Statistics are admissible in individual disparate treatment cases, but their usefulness depends on their relevance to the specific decision affecting the individual plaintiff.
-LINDEMANN AND GROSSMAN, 1 EMPLOYMENT DISCRIMINATION LAW 34.
-Statistics may be used as part of pretext evidence where the statistics encompass all employment decisions made by the employer in the relevant market.
+Statistics: Pattern evidence is admissible in individual disparate treatment cases, but its usefulness depends on its relevance to the challenged decision.
+Sprint/United Management Co. v.
+Mendelsohn, 128 S.Ct.
+1140 (2008) Statistics may suggest pretext where the statistics encompass all employment decisions made by the employer in the relevant market.
 Bell v.
 E.P.A., 232 F.3d 546 (7th Cir.
 2000).
-However, statistics alone will likely not prove pretext.
-Rummery v.
+However, statistics alone may not prove pretext.
+Baylie v.
+Fed.
+Reserve Bank of Chi., 476 F. 3d 522, 524 (7th Cir.
+2007); Rummery v.
 Ill.
 Bell Tel.
 Co., 250 F.3d.553 (7th Cir.
 2001).
 Evidence that an employer hires many workers within the protected class, while relevant, is not dispositive of nondiscrimination.
 Reeves v.
-Sanderson Plumbing Prods, Inc., 530 U.S. 133 (2000). - (iii) Direct evidence: Just as direct evidence may be used to establish direct proof of discrimination, it may also support pretext.
-See the discussion about direct evidence above. - (4) Sufficiency of Evidence.
-In Reeves v.
+Sanderson Plumbing Prods, Inc., 530 U.S. 133 (2000).

+(4) Sufficiency of Evidence: In Reeves v.
 Sanderson Plumbing Prods, Inc., 530 U.S. 133 (2000), the Supreme Court unanimously held that a plaintiff's prima facie case, combined with evidence sufficient to rebut the employer's nondiscriminatory explanation, often meets plaintiff's burden of persuasion.
 Proof of pretext generally permits (but does not require) a fact finder to infer discrimination because showing an employer has falsely stated its reasons is probative of discrimination.
 However, in some cases, proof of pretext may not be sufficient to sustain a finding of discrimination.
 (For example, defendant gives a false explanation to conceal something other than discrimination).
 In determining the sufficiency of evidence, a court must credit the employee's evidence, and consider only the evidence from the movant that is uncontradicted, unimpeached, and provided by disinterested witnesses.
-Reeves, 120 S. Ct. at 2110; Tart v.
+Reeves, 120 S. Ct. at 2110 ; Tart v.
 Ill.
 Power Co., 366 F.3d 461 (7th Cir 2004); Davis v.
 Wis.
 Dep't of Corrections, 445 F.3d 971(7th Cir.
 2006).
-Courts should be particularly careful not to supplant their view of the evidence for that of the jury in employment discrimination cases. which often involve only circumstantial evidence.
+Courts should be particularly careful not to supplant their view of the evidence for that of the jury in employment discrimination cases, which often involve only circumstantial evidence.
 Id.